inabikarilibrary/inalib/inapedia/players/brazilian/panda.md

 # Panda

-Panda is a Brazilian player, maining Nomash
+Panda is a Brazilian :brazil: player, maining Nomash

 ## Achievements